-The 20 MW Cowley North wind facility is a wholly owned facility that is made up of 15 1.3 MW Nordex N60 wind turbines on 65-metre towers, and is located near the towns of Cowley and Pincher Creek, in southern Alberta.
+The 20 MW Cowley North wind facility is a wholly owned facility that consists of of 15 1.3 MW Nordex N60 wind turbines on 50-metre towers, and is located near the towns of Cowley and Pincher Creek, in southern Alberta.
 This facility began commercial operations in the fall of 2001.
 The Cowley North wind facility creates EPCs under the TIER system.
 Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2031.